Armorial bindings

 W/C-5-28

-Device CFull list of Canterbury Cathedral books with George Abbot's armorial stamp.
-Westminster Abbey
+Full list of Canterbury Cathedral books with George Abbot's armorial stamp.

 W/B-4-18/19